-Langley Fork Park, located at 6250 Georgetown Pike, is currently owned by the federal government while FCPA maintains the athletic facilities in the park that are available to the community.
-The National Park Service is considering exchanging Langley Fork Park for Langley Oaks Park, which is owned by FCPA.
-If the exchange is approved, FCPA would seek to make improvements to the facilities at Langley Fork Park while NPS would maintain Langley Oaks Park as a natural area to benefit the Potomac Gorge.
+The next steps will be to present the NPS specified Master Plan Revision to the Park Authority Board.
+This will be followed by preparation of the deeds to exchange Langley Fork Park currently owned by NPS, (maintained by FCPA), for Langley Oaks Park, owned by FCPA.
+If the exchange is approved, FCPA will make improvements to the facilities at Langley Fork Park while NPS will maintain Langley Oaks Park as a natural area to benefit the Potomac Gorge.

 Since the fall of 2011, the Fairfax County Park Authority has been working with the community to revise the master plan for Langley Fork Park, located at 6250 Georgetown Pike in McLean, VA.
 The Park Authority posted the draft master plan on the project web page in September 2013 and presented the plan to the community at a public meeting on October 17, 2013.
 Throughout the process, the Park Authority has welcomed comments by mail, e-mail and phone.
 As of November 17, 2013, however, the public comment period has closed.
 Revisions will be made to the draft master plan based on public input and further agency review.
 It is anticipated that the final master plan will be presented to the Park Authority Board for approval early next year.